Department of Justice is now the Department of Communities and Justice. Find out more >

-This is an example of a response to a letter of demand.
+This page has an example of a response to a letter of demand.
 It is important to write your letter using your own details and based on your own circumstances.
-If you need more help, get legal advice.
+If you need more help, you should get legal advice.

 Case study - Rob and Mick